simulkade/energystorage/README.md

-# energystorage
+# Subsurface Energy Storage
-Material for the subsurface energy and fluid storage and extraction at DTU
+Material for the Subsurface Energy and Fluid Storage and Extraction (SEFSE) at DTU